OpenBB-finance/OpenBB/website/content/sdk/reference/ta/stoch.md

 ---
 title: stoch
-description: This page provides information on the Stochastic oscillator method used in the OpenBB Terminal.
+description: "This page provides information on the Stochastic oscillator method used" in the OpenBB Terminal.
 Here, you can find details about the parameters and function implementation for both the model and chart view.
 It presents a tutorial on how to plot the Stochastic oscillator signal with various parameters.